Tim-Shaffer/liri-node-app/README.md

     // Grab the Spotify API package
     var Spotify = require('node-spotify-api');

-Declaring the inputString directs the program to gather any relevant paramters
+Declaring the inputString directs the program to gather any relevant parameters

     // Takes in all of the command line arguments var inputString = process.argv;